zmramadan12/Netflix/README.md

 - CI/CD with Jenkins
 - Security scanning with SonarQube, OWASP Dependency Check, and Trivy
 - Containerization with Docker
-- Orchestration with Azure Kubernetes Service
+- Orchestration with Elastic Kubernetes Service
 - GitOps with ArgoCD
 - Monitoring with Prometheus and Grafana